eidophor/eidophor.github.io/_pages/about.md

   - /about.html
 ---
 ## Hello!
+I'm a M.S.
+Student in the Graduate School of Data Science at KAIST, advised by Prof. Joyce Jiyoung Whang at the Big Data Intelligence Lab (BDI Lab).
 I have attached my CV in the **CV** section and organized the projects I have undertaken since my undergraduate studies in the **Portfolio** section.
 Clicking on each card will provide detailed descriptions, along with the corresponding PDF reports and presentation slides.